-- Fourth-Year: Senior Design I & II, Manufacturing
+- Fourth-Year: Engineering Design I & II

 “Research suggests that an integrated approach to engineering education will produce students who are more confident in their engineering abilities,” says Tim Ameel, department chair.